blueOceanSustainableSolutions/exaSIMPLE/L1_exaMLSolver/README.md

 ## HPC/Cluster Usage

 exaSolver is designed for distributed and HPC environments using DDP/FSDP.
-Example sbatch script (generalized):
+Example sbatch script:

 ```bash
 #!/bin/bash